 If you want me find out more 'About Me' in general, head to this page HERE.

-HOW I APPROACH WEDDING PHOTOGRAPHY...
+HOW I APPROACH WEDDING PHOTOGRAPHY.

-I want the pictures I take to form a true account of what happened, not a 'fiction' of how it unfolded; I often find its the little things that create the biggest memories from the day.
-At this point its worth noting that all the images on this site are taken by me, at real weddings and around 90% of them are completely natural and unposed (not by me, anyway!)
+I want the pictures I take to form a true account of what happened, not a 'fiction' of how it unfolded.
+I often find its the little things that create the biggest memories from the day.
+At this point its worth noting that all the images on this site are taken by me, at real weddings and are all completely natural and unposed (not by me, anyway!)

-When planning your day, think about your couple photos and allow around 15-20 minutes for this.
+When planning your day, think about your couple portraits and allow around 15-20 minutes for this.
 Its a good time to get some really stunning photos of just you both and also a good (and one of the only!) chances to be alone with each other and let what has actually just happened sink in before going back to your guests and the madness of the wedding.
 These photos don't have to be over-staged or posey (most of the best ones aren't!) but I can guide you through the process so you get the best from this time.